 Implications for Organisations and their Managers

-It would be easier if issues in organisations were mostly Puzzles, mechanical in nature, unfortunately they are not.
-In practice all but the simplest issue contains problems and predicaments and puzzles.
-It is very important to recognise that these dimensions exist and that mechanical ‘techniques’ either will not work, or will produce unanticipated side effects, in the more complex types of situation.
+It would be easier if issues in organisations were mostly Puzzles, mechanical in nature, unfortunately, they are not.
+In practice, all but the simplest issue contains problems and predicaments and puzzles.
+It is very important to recognise that these dimensions exist and that mechanical ‘techniques’ either will not work or will produce unanticipated side effects, in the more complex types of situation.
 Two examples follow.

 You, the Company representative, have a Predicament.
 You know X and the situation regarding the relative and believe it is right for X not to move.
 You are being leaned on by your boss for a quick solution, your boss believes X is the right person.
 You insist X go.
 X leaves the Company for your local rival.

-Training is not the answer for everything
+Training is not the answer to everything

 The quality of customer service in an area is consistently poor.
 You decide to set up some training in customer care to deal with the problem.
 You have solved the Puzzle.
-Unfortunately there are Problems.
+Unfortunately, there are Problems.
 The managers in this area have consistently been poor ‘people managers’ over the year.
 The organisation has neglected the facilities.
 They are dirty and the employees are underpaid.
-As a result everyone feels angry, frustrated and not cared for.
+As a result, everyone feels angry, frustrated and not cared for.
 Peoples’ grumbles emerge during the course but the participants do not get very positive.
 You follow the training up and there has been no improvement in customer service.
 Several employees have left having finally realised how fed up they are.

 You work with the group to develop a systematic strategy to develop customer care.
 This would consider all the influences on this process.
 It works.

 Puzzles, Problems and Predicaments usually occur together.
 Each type requires different handling.